 There are A LOT of diet books out this January – more than I’ve seen in quite some time.
-Of course, I’d all prefer you bought mine but the fact is, one diet does not work for everyone – for example, if you don’t like the food in a plan it’s not going to work for you, or if it doesn’t suit your genetics it won’t work for you – so I’m happy to talk about the others.
+And that’s not a bad thing as the fact is, one diet does not work for everyone – for example, if you don’t like the food in a plan it’s not going to work for you, or if it doesn’t suit your genetics it won’t work for you – so I’m happy to talk about the others.
 And one that’s caught my attention is The Sunshine Diet.
 Partly because I like the title but also I really like the cover and author Shelina Permalloo looks glowing on it.
 Look….

 I admit, they aren’t for the non-cheffy amongst you – they are packed with herbs and spices and there is some faffing (see muslin cloths below – the closest I’ve ever got to muslin cloth is the one that comes with my cleanser) but if you think losing weight is bland and tasteless this could be the book that changes your mind.

 Even the full title is lovely – it’s officially called The Sunshine Diet: Get Some Sunshine into Your Life, Lose Weight and Feel Amazing.

 It’s published by Ebury Press – and available in bookstores or at amazon now Click to check it out here

 Or to get you started today, here’s one of the recipes that The Sunshine Diet team have kindly let me print.
 And it has just 160 calories a serving.
 Serve it with some rice if you’re following a plant-based plan; add some salmon if you’re looking for something higher in protein but low in carbs, or if you’re on something like the 5-2 diet, you could just serve it with a huge green salad on a fasting day.

 P E R S E RV I N G :

 CALO R I E S 1 6 0 KCAL

 FAT 5 G